 The Call

 The StoryArcs Pilot Programme launched in 2023.
 Our idea for a Story Skill Set quickly catalysed the thinking of organisations across the UK, who saw the potential of this unique mission.
-We partnered with eleven Host organisations (representing a wide range of UK businesses, charities, creative non-profit organisations, historical sites, and local councils), each presenting a challenge to be solved by eleven daring Associate Story Fellows with the help of Story Skills.
+We partnered with eleven Host organisations (representing a wide range of UK businesses, charities, creative non-profit organisations, historical sites, and local councils), each presenting a challenge to be solved by eleven daring Story Fellows with the help of Story Skills.
 The challenges include a diverse series of workplace opportunities – from untangling how we can tell stories of research without twisting the narrative, to collecting stories of our era that can journey into space.
 They encompass themes such as rural isolation, fake news, experimental future worlds, and barriers to inclusion.
 Through these projects we are gaining a better understanding of the potential value of Story to contribute to the broader mission of AHRC; to make a difference to society and the economy through interdisciplinary responses to national priorities.

 We searched far and wide during our call for the StoryArcs Pilot Programme, running an extensive, national search for multi-talented Early Career Researchers with an interest in Storytelling or Story analysis.
 We could not have anticipated the volume and quality of the applications that we were to receive, demonstrating a national interest in Story as a core skill and research theme.

 An independent panel scrupulously examined the applications.
-After careful deliberation, eleven Associate Story Fellows were selected for the Pilot run of StoryArcs.
+After careful deliberation, eleven Story Fellows were selected for the Pilot run of StoryArcs.
 Each successful applicant demonstrated how they would use their unique Story Skills to solve the real-world problem set by their preferred Host organisation.

-We are excited to see how our Associate Story Fellows’ projects develop over the course of the Pilot Programme.
+We are excited to see how our Story Fellows’ projects develop over the course of the Pilot Programme.
 We know that our concepts and understandings of Story will be enriched and complicated by the questions raised and insights gained through their placements.

 Dr Allan Sudlow, AHRC Director of Partnerships and Engagement, commented that: